next-hat/documentation/docs/guides/nanocl/advanced-usage/state-args.md

 For more information, try '--help'.
 ```

-The `StateFile` now require arguments that will be used for rendering
+The `Statefile` now require arguments that will be used for rendering

 The correct command is now: